JuyiWang/MachineLearning/Li_DL/Notes/Notes5_LM.md

 #### Next Sequence Prediction

-Specifically, when choosing the sentences A and B for each pre- training example, 50% of the time B is the actual next sentence that follows A (labeled as IsNext), and 50% of the time it is a random sentence from the corpus (labeled as NotNext).
+Specifically, when choosing the sentences A and B for each pre-training example, 50% of the time B is the actual next sentence that follows A (labeled as IsNext), and 50% of the time it is a random sentence from the corpus (labeled as NotNext).

 - Input: [CLS] the man went to [MASK] stores [SEP] he bought a gallon [MASK] milk [SEP]
   Output: IsNext
 - Input: [CLS] the man went to [MASK] stores [SEP] penguin [MASK] are flight ##less birds [SEP]
   Output: NotNext

-[CLS] : Classification results
+**[CLS]** : Classification results
-[SEP] : Boundary of two sentences
+**[SEP]** : Boundary of two sentences

 **Judge the sentence pair:** Sentence pair → BERT model → [CLS] → Linear-Binary Classifier → 0 or 1